Understanding Caveat Loans and Second Mortgages in Private Lending

-Private lending in Australia offers a variety of loan options for individuals and businesses in need of quick funding financing.
+Private lending in Australia offers a variety of loan options for individuals and businesses in need of fast funding.
 Two common types of secured loans in private lending are caveat loans and second mortgages.
 While they may seem similar, there are distinct differences between the two.
 In this article, we will explore what caveat loans and second mortgages are, how they differ, and how they can be utilised in the realm of private lending.

 What is a Caveat Loan?